 DRESS MODESTLY TO HELP KEEP YOUR MESSAGE CONSISTENT AND TO PREVENT TEMPTATION

 I believe we can smile and be friendly to a point with coworkers, church members, neighbors and customers, but we need to have a very firm, pre-determined line that we just don’t cross that is FAR AWAY from the edge of the cliff.
 None of us are immune from sexual temptation and the destruction it can bring.
-But we can guard our hearts, put a strong hedge around our marriage, act and dress in godly, feminine ways that don’t attract undue sexual attention outside of our marriage and we can cling to Jesus daily and ask Him to empower us to be pure for His glory.
+But we can put a strong hedge around our marriage, act and dress in godly, feminine ways that don’t attract undue sexual attention outside of our marriage and we can cling to Jesus daily and ask Him to empower us to be pure for His glory.

 PRAY FOR LEADERS AND PEOPLE IN THE CHURCH TO UPHOLD HONOR FOR CHRIST!